1. General provisions

 INSURANCE AND LIABILITY

-Participants shall ensure that they have taken out all insurance policies necessary for their participation.
+Participants shall take out all insurance policies necessary for their participation in the event.
 The Organiser declines all liability in this regard, in particular for the loss or theft of personal property.

 • Civil liability to third parties;